2021 Redfish World Series Rules

 - In the event of a delay by the RWS in opening the weigh scales at the designated time, the RWS will make every effort to check angler’s fish for live or dead prior to being presented to fish measuring official.

-- Dead fish may be kept separate from live fish but only with water or an ice substitute.
+- Dead fish may be kept separate from live fish but only in water or wrapped in wet towels.

 - All lures, hooks, jig heads, etc. must be removed from fish prior to the final weight being recorded.
 To keep the fish alive anglers may wait until the fish has been counted live or dead to remove hook or jig.
 Failure to notify official and having a fish weighed with a hook, lure, jig or other object in its mouth may incur a penalty equal to a dead fish penalty.